PlutoCoders/calenderWeek5Wow/README.md

 - I had some help from a tutor to help me understand concepts
 - I asked a few questions in office hours pertaining to homework related concepts
 - I used chat gpt and google to look for quick references
-- I had help from my brother and my new tutor!
+- I did this project with my brother Furk, with lots of support from our tutor Rakib